Riverscapes/WATS-5340-5350/Course_Topics/WATS_5350/ConsFinance/Bond_scoping.md

 To identify your upland treatments:

 - Maybe filter down to just PJ and or Douglas Fir on land that looks treatable (e.g. USFS / BLM ownership) or large private tracts (ignore lots of small parcels)

-- Filter to just the BRAT Low-Hanging-Fruit Result
+To identify your LTPBR treatments:

-To identify your LTPBR treatments: just filter down and use the length that is
+- Just filter down and use the length in the `Conservation and Restoration Opportunties` management layer and - filter to just the`Low-Hanging-Fruit` result. - Optionally, maybe also filter down to just public BLM and USFS lands.

 -----
 ## Some Supporting GIS to Help You